The tenth sweep of the NCDS will begin in 2020 when the cohort members are aged 62.

 - Online diet questionnaire

 The survey will be conducted by NatCen Social Research.
-Piloting and development of the survey will take place from June 2018 to December 2019 with the main stage of fieldwork due to begin in January 2020.
+Piloting and development will complete in December 2019 with the main stage due to begin in January 2020.

 The interview and paper self-completion questionnaire will cover the following three broad themes: